JNRowe/versionah/doc/templates.rst

 Filters
 -------

-:mod:`versionah` defines the following filters beyond the huge range `built-in filters` of Jinja_:
+:mod:`versionah` defines the following filters beyond the huge range of `built-in filters`_ in Jinja_:

 .. note::